BAfsharmanesh/torchtitan/README_profiler.md

 # run all model profiling and save logs

-replace the my_instance_id in the aws_terminate.py with your id.
+replace the my_instance_id, and region_name in the aws_terminate.py with your ones.

 python -u ./main.py > ./outputs/output.log 2>&1 ; python aws_terminate.py